Sustainable

 Worldwide, construction accounts for one third of CO₂ emissions, 40 percent of final energy demand and 50 percent of material consumption.

-Translated from: Interview von Christine Mattauch mit Lamia Messari-Becker. Ökologisches Wohnen darf kein Eliteprojekt bleiben.
+Translated from an interview of Christine Mattauch mit Lamia Messari-Becker. Ökologisches Wohnen darf kein Eliteprojekt bleiben.
 Süddeutsche Zeitung.
 23. April 2022.

 © Thomas Soellner | Shutterstock, Inc. [US] 2018